pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 An iterator visiting all key-value pairs in arbitrary order.

-The iterator element type is (&K, &V)
+The iterator element type is (&K, &V).

-See HashMap::iter
+See HashMap::iter for details.

 Sourcepub fn keys(&self) -> Keys<'_, K, V, G> ⓘ